-- 1. Willingness to undergo genetic testing, and may choose to be informed of genetic test results for seven Parkinsons-related genes, including: GBA, LRRK2, SNCA, VPS35, PRKN, PINK-1, PARK7. - Based on site clinician's determination, have the capacity to give full informed consent in writing or electronically, or provide consent through a legally authorized representative (LAR)/power of attorney (POA), and have read, understood and completed the informed consent form.. - 3.
-Are able to perform, or have a designee who can perform study activities (including completion of either online, in-person or paper surveys).
+- 1. Willingness to undergo genetic testing, and may choose to be informed of genetic test results for, at minimum, seven Parkinsons-related genes, including: GBA1, LRRK2, SNCA, VPS35, PRKN, PINK1, PARK7.
+Participants may choose to also receive additional findings which might be related to their PD diagnosis and/or health-related clinically actionable findings. - 2.
+Based on site clinician's determination, have the capacity to give full informed consent in writing or electronically, or provide consent through a legally authorized representative (LAR)/power of attorney (POA), and have read, understood, and completed the informed consent form. - 3.
+Are able to perform, or have a designee who can perform study activities (including completion of either online, in-person, or paper surveys).